Vincenzo Lipani: Life

 In September 1883 he acquired several houses that he renovated for the families of the sulphur miners that died in the mine collapses in Gessolungo in 1881 and Tumminelli in 1882.
 In October 1884 he worked with twelve orphans to pick out a house for them while aiding two women in becoming professed religious.
-This formed the basis for his religious congregation that he founded on 15 October 1885 called the Franciscan Sisters of the Lord.
+This formed the basis for his religious congregation that he founded on 15 October 1885, called the Franciscan Sisters of the Lord.
 The order received diocesan approval from Bishop Ignazio Zuccaro while the Countess Adelaide Testasecca became a great benefactor for the order and would provide art pieces to them.
 Lipani also promoted Catholic publishing through the Svegliarino dei Terziari Francescani publication that began in December 1879 and was published each month; he wrote articles himself to explain the Third Order Franciscans as well as other spiritual topics.
 He also was a big promoter of social justice initiatives in favor of the poor and ministered to those who were poor in the area.
 In 1899 the bishop gave him the San Michele alle Calcare convent to replenish the order in that region in gratitude for his work as a teacher and among the poor.

 In September 1912 his health started to decline and so he attained permission from the Provincial Minister for permission to live with his two sisters at home.
 His sisters Damiana and Teresa looked after him.
-Lipani died in mid-1920 at his home and since 19 October 1947 his remains are housed in his old church after his remains were transferred from a grave at Santa Maria degli Angeli.
-The decree of praise came from Pope Pius XII - himself a Third Order Franciscan - on 7 December 1950 and full papal approval for his order came from Pope John XXIII - also a Third Order Franciscan - on 30 August 1960.
+Lipani died in mid-1920 at his home, and since 19 October 1947, his remains have been housed in his old church after his remains were transferred from a grave at Santa Maria degli Angeli.
+The decree of praise came from Pope Pius XII a Third Order Franciscan, on 7 December 1950, and full papal approval for his order came from Pope John XXIII a Third Order Franciscan, on 30 August 1960.
 In late 2008 his order had 310 sisters in 54 houses in places such as the Philippines while their general headquarters is located in Rome.